NWChemEx/.github/docs/source/community/pull_requests.rst

 #.
 Need to avoid the "Hit by a bus" scenario.

    - The NWChemEx code base needs to be maintainable by multiple developers.
-   - Knowledge needs to be discoverable and shared
+   - Knowledge needs to be discoverable and shared.
-   - Design Documentation helps other developers understand the feature
+   - Design Documentation helps other developers understand the feature.
    - User documentation makes sure users can use the feature without needing to read the code/ask a developer.
    - Developer documentation for technical aspects, avoids the costly exercise